icanrealizeum/manjarred/README.md

 -------

 * Emanuel Czirai
-* programs made by other authors may be included for reference, they are copyright by their respective authors
+* programs made by other authors are included for reference, they are copyright by their respective authors
+* I've every intention of giving credit where possible (see "src:") if even just for connectivity's sake.

 License
 -------